-In this Policy Analysis, the author asserts that public education is an end, not a means.
+In this Policy Analysis for CATO, Adam Schaeffer contends that public education is an end, not a means.

 In this Policy Analysis, Randal O'Toole writes that regional growth-management planning makes housing unaffordable and contributes to a business-unfriendly environment that slows economic growth.